 Remember, when you eat the foods is as important as what you are eating.
 For instance, nutrient-rich broccoli, a great food in general, is bad to have before running because it is so fiber-rich and takes time to digest.
 At this point, you should have easily digestible foods like yogurt, milk, or bananas.

-Oranges are loaded with vitamin C, a powerful antioxidant that can help relieve sore muscles and fight free radical damage your body experiences after strenuous aerobic exercise.9
+Oranges are loaded with vitamin C, a powerful antioxidant that can help relieve sore muscles and fight free radical damage your body experiences after strenuous aerobic exercise.4

 Almonds are a good addition to your diet in general.
 Try and have them 3 to 5 times a week.
 The vitamin E in them acts as an antioxidant which can ease muscle soreness and help with recovery.
-As research has shown, vitamin E supplementation can help counter oxidative stress and muscle damage experienced as a result of running.11 Plus, they are heart-healthy foods, so why not keep that old ticker happy with a handful on regular days?
+As research has shown, vitamin E supplementation can help counter oxidative stress and muscle damage experienced as a result of running.6 Plus, they are a heart-healthy food, so why not keep that old ticker happy with a handful on regular days?

 Protein is an essential part of the runner’s diet but having too much fat is a no-no as it can add on unwanted weight and slow you down.
-Chicken is a healthy protein source.12 Half a roasted chicken breast weighing about 86 gm contains 26.68 gm of protein and just 3 gm of fat in it.13
+Chicken is a healthy protein source.7 Half a roasted chicken breast weighing about 86 gm contains 26.68 gm of protein and just 3 gm of fat in it.8

-The average protein requirement for people varies between 15 and 25 percent, but it may be as high as 35 percent depending on your individual body type and routine.14 In general, however, runners require more protein than most people to help with rebuilding muscle and aiding recovery after tough runs.
-What’s more, the selenium in chicken also helps protect your muscles from free radical damage that occurs when you exercise.15
+The average protein requirement for people varies between 15 and 25 percent, but it may be as high as 35 percent depending on your body type and routine.9 In general, however, runners require more protein than most people to help with rebuilding muscle and aiding recovery after tough runs.
+What’s more, the selenium in chicken also helps protect your muscles from free radical damage that occurs when you exercise.10